wajeht/capdb/README.md

 - [ ] email alert
 - [ ] back up to s3
 - [ ] restore cmd
+- [ ] script to setup node and typescript

 # © License
 Distributed under the MIT License © wajeht.
 See LICENSE for more information.